-In February 2023, we raised gross proceeds of \$250.0 million through the issuance of new unsecured convertible bonds, which mature in February 2028, the proceeds of which have been used to repay our Convertible Bonds due in May 2023.
-Following the redemption and cancellation in full of these bonds, the excess cash can be used for general corporate purposes.
-The initial conversion price is \$7.3471 per share, with the full amount of the convertible bonds convertible into 34,027,031 shares.
-The convertible bonds have a coupon of 5.0% per annum payable semi-annually in arrears in equal installments.
+In February 2023, we raised gross proceeds of \$250.0 million through the issuance of new unsecured convertible bonds, which mature in February 2028, the proceeds of which were used to repay our Convertible Bonds due in May 2023 with the excess cash expected to be used for general corporate purposes.
+The initial conversion price is \$7.3471 per share, with the full amount of the New Convertible Bonds convertible into 34,027,031 shares.
+The New Convertible Bonds have a coupon of 5.0% per annum payable semi-annually in arrears in equal installments.

-Also, in February 2023, we raised gross proceeds of \$150.0 million through the issuance of senior secured bonds, which mature in February 2026, the proceeds of which will be used (i) first, to repay the remaining parts of our Convertible Bonds due in May 2023 not repaid by the funds of the Unsecured Convertible Bonds due 2028, and (ii) second, for general corporate purposes.
-The senior secured bonds have a coupon of 9.50% per annum payable semi-annually in arrears in equal installments, and secured by, among other assets, first priority mortgages over the jack-up rigs "Frigg", "Odin" and "Ran".
+In addition, in February 2023, we raised gross proceeds of \$150.0 million through the issuance of senior secured bonds, which mature in February 2026, the proceeds of which were used to repay the remaining parts of our Convertible Bonds due in May 2023 not repaid by the proceeds of the Unsecured Convertible Bonds due 2028, and for general corporate purposes.
+The senior secured bonds have a coupon of 9.50% per annum payable semi-annually in arrears in equal installments, and are secured by, among other assets, first priority mortgages over the jack-up rigs "Frigg", "Odin" and "Ran".